olgakit/neighborhood_map/README.md

 ## Instructions ##

-To run the application locally, clone the github repository: https://github.com/olgakit/neighborhood_map.
+To run the application locally, clone the GitHub repository: https://github.com/olgakit/neighborhood_map.

 In the code editor, run 'npm install' and 'npm start' to open the localhost.

+The GitHub pages version: https://olgakit.github.io/react_github_pgs/.

 ## Credits ##